NEWS

 Dec 11, 2023 - April 21, 2024

-Celestial Splendours: Exploring the Universe 400 Years after Galilei's "II Saggiatore", Museo Galileo, Santa Maria Novella,
+Celestial Splendours: Exploring the Universe 400 Years after Galilei's "II Saggiatore"

 Charles Ross's work will include documentation about Star Axis and a large solar burn piece.
 The exhibition is dedicated to Galileo Galilei, on the occasion of the fourth centenary of the publication of his most significant treatise, II Saggiatore (The Assayer).